STATS-306-tkls/STATS306-win24-p2/README.md

 Shuxian Chen is a senior who majoring in Statistics & Data Science.
 I enjoy reading novels and playing video games.

 Katherine Zhao is a junior studying Pharmaceutical Sciences with a minor in Statistics.
 I enjoy dancing, playing the violin, and matching odd patterns together to create cohesively-uncohesive outfits.

+Tilmont "Tilly" Williams is a sophomore majoring in Statistics and minoring in German Studies.
+I enjoy running, knitting, and rock climbing.